-I spend most of my day listening to music, mostly while working from home and i don’t leave the house without my earphones, i don’t have a state of the art stereo setup but my wonderful bluetooth speaker does a great job
+I spend most of my day listening to music, mostly while working from home and I don’t leave the house without my earphones, I don’t have a state-of-the-art stereo setup but my wonderful BlueTooth speaker does a great job

 How do you find and listen to pre-release music?

-I find pre-release music on blogs that i like and also have friends who trust me enough to send me music before its released, of course for my ears only 😛
+I find pre-release music on blogs that I like and also have friends who trust me enough to send me music before its released, of course for my ears only 😛

 What are your frustrations with listening to music digitally?
 Any benefits?

-The benefits of digital music is how quickly files can be exchanged, changes and tweaks can be made by being anywhere in the world.
+The benefits of digital music are how quickly files can be exchanged, and changes and tweaks can be made by being anywhere in the world.
 I get a lot of links to music, especially when in the middle of working on new projects so I think there’s a benefit in digital and file exchanges when it comes to deadlines.

 “I get a lot of links to music, especially when in the middle of working on new projects so I think there’s a benefit in digital and file exchanges when it comes to deadlines.”

 How do you keep track of everything you are listening to?

 I create my own playlist and add my new discoveries to my “new yummy music” playlist.
 I tend to save music to my music library right away

 Do you tip other people off to new music?
 How?